With Halloween just around the corner many of us a busy with last minute preparations including finding the perfect Halloween movies.

-Among the paranormal activities here it is said that its former owner lingers in the service elevator.[spacer height=”-20px”]
+French Lick Springs Hotel is a historic resort in the town of French Lick, Indiana.
+Among the paranormal activities here it is said that its former owner lingers in the service elevator.[spacer height=”20px” id=”2″]

 Originally known as Iowa State College of Agriculture and Mechanic Arts when it was founded in 1858, Iowa State University (it was renamed in 1959) is known for its agriculture, engineering, and science programs.

 It is also home to the ghost of Frederika Shattuck who was said to haunt the theater named after her for her contributions to the theater department.
 Shattuck Theater was torn down hence this other worldly being has moved to the Fisher Theater on campus.[spacer height=”20px” id=”2″]

 Kansas – Hutchinson Public Library

 Address: 901 N Main St, Hutchinson, KS 67501

 The Hutchinson Public Library in Hutchinson, Kansas is said to be haunted by its former librarian named Ida Day.
 Locals say she wanders the building sometimes sorting or looking thru books